Real Privacy Management™

 RPM is faster, smaller, more efficient, and more flexible than other security techniques.
 RPM has been tested by an independent lab to be hundreds of times faster than other algorithms.
 This performance allows RPM to be used where other techniques fail, such as time constrained applications like embedded systems, mobile, and RF protocols that require fast connection speeds.

-The speed of RPM is what provides the ability for continuous authentication.
+The speed of RPM is what provides the ability for continuous authentication and encryption.
 RPM is able to authenticate both parties (mutual authentication) for every transaction of any application due to the speed at which the authentication is performed.
 RPM is fast enough to mutually authenticate and encrypt every packet in protocols like TCP, UDP, SIP, IP, etc.

 The RPM authentication process is done in 5 microseconds in software.
 VHDL and Verilog simulations show that RPM operates at line speed when used in FPGA (Field Programmable Logic Arrays), ASIC (Application Specific Integrated Circuits), IC (Integrated Circuit) or SoC (Sytem on Chip) implementations.

 RPM is also much smaller than other security methods.
-Since the RPM libraries are 10KB or less in size they can easily be integrated with applications requiring security, without taking up too much space.
-This size also allows RPM to be placed in embedded systems like RFID, IC, SoC (Systems on Chip), ASIC and FPGA.
+Since the RPM libraries are 10KB or less in size they can easily be integrated with applications requiring security, while coserving space.
+This small size allows RPM to be placed in embedded systems like RFID, IC, SoC (Systems on Chip), ASIC and FPGA.

-Performing the RPM method has very little overhead too.
-Measurements have shown that RPM performs at 2 – 5% overhead with TCP/IP, which is within the typical “noise level” of IP network transmissions.
+RPM performance has very little overhead.
+Measurements have shown that RPM performs at 2 – 5% network overhead with TCP/IP, which is within the typical “noise level” of IP network transmissions.
 So using RPM does not add additional overhead for the continuous authentication and security that RPM provides.

 RPM gives your business flexibility in implementing trust according to your own business model, without requiring third parties.